mariodavid/mariodavid.github.io/_drafts/cuba-on-aws-ecs-part-1.md

 For database access of the CUBA application the deployment uses a postgres RDS instance that is clustered on a cross availability zone basis.
 An availability zone or a AZ as called in AWS is basically a data-center.
 The biggest unit of computing on AWS is a region (like eu-west-1: EU Ireland).
 Within a region there are multiple AZs that are fully isolated but have a high bandwith connection between them (to allow synchron database cluster e.g.).
 More information can be found at the [AWS AZ docs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).

-After every part of the diagram has been talked through very slightly, lets have a look at the different steps and how to implement them in order to deploy our CUBA application to ECS.
+After every part of the diagram has been talked through very slightly, we will have a look at the different steps and how to implement them in order to deploy our CUBA application to ECS in the next articles.
+In this first article we will build the application and deploy the binaries to ECR.
+This will be the requirement to take a look at how to create a ECS cluster (second part) so that we are able to deploy the application in the ECS cluster (third part)

+For this first part we cover the image building and registry configuration and deployment.

-#### Build image and publish to ECR
+### Build cuba-ordermanagement Docker image

 The first step towards this is to actually deploy the docker image to ECR.
 Based on the docker image i created in the initial [docker cuba blog post](https://www.road-to-cuba-and-beyond.com/put-a-island-into-a-box-how-to-dockerize-your-cuba-app/) here's a slightly changed Dockerfile.
 First of all i in fact created two different Dockerfiles.
 The reason is that for every application component we want to create a Docker container that we can create and deploy independently.
-In comparison to the original Dockerfile i created a startup file "/start.sh" that basically ensures certain environment variables are available and copy the values to the tomcat installation so that the CUBA application is configured correctly.

 {% highlight dockerfile %}